 Our contributions can be summarized as follows. \begin{enumerate}[leftmargin=*] \item We model epidemic spreading processes (i.e., spreading networks) as hierarchical networked systems (comprised of, not limited to, groups and nodes) with disturbance inputs and performance outputs. \item We derive dissipativity properties of the nodes subject to disturbances present in the spreading network, which are then subsequently used to analyze the dissipativity of any group of such nodes, and of any network of such groups. \item We also propose a spreading network design (i.e., control) technique to enforce dissipativity (which includes stability and disturbance robustness) by optimally modifying the network topology subject to any existing hard constraints with respect to the nominal topology. \item We provide how advanced disturbance robustness properties like scalable mesh stability (SMS) \cite{Mirabilio2022} can be analyzed or enforced for both generic networked systems and spreading networked systems. \item The proposed analysis and control techniques do not involve solving computationally expensive iterative multi-level optimization problems.
 Instead, we strategically include specifically designed necessary conditions at each optimization problem to support the feasibility of the optimization problem solved at the subsequent level. \item All optimization problems take the form of convex Linear Matrix Inequality (LMI) problems, and hence they can be solved efficiently using existing software toolboxes \cite{Lofberg2004}. \item We provide clear implementation details and extensive numerical results that showcase the benefits of the proposed method and compare it with two basic spreading network control methods. \end{enumerate}

 This paper is structured as follows.
-Section \ref{Sec:Preliminaries} provides necessary preliminary results on dissipativity and networked systems.
+Section \ref{Sec:Preliminaries} provides necessary preliminary results on dissipativity and networked systems, and they are further extended in Section \ref{Sec:Preliminaries2}.
 Section \ref{Sec:Formulation} presents the spreading network dynamics and formulates the analysis and control (design) problems.
 The proposed dissipativity-based analysis and control techniques are detailed in Section \ref{Sec:Solution}.
-Simulation results and conclusions are given in Sections \ref{Sec:Simulation} and \ref{Sec:Conclusion}, respectively.
+Simulation results are presented in Section \ref{Sec:Simulation} before concluding the paper in Section \ref{Sec:Conclusion}.